Skip to main content

 Exposure to unsafe levels of microcystin concentrations through drinking water or swimming, have been known to cause a wide range of symptoms including fever, headache and vomiting, as well as liver and kidney damage in more severe instances.

-The U.S. Environmental Protection Agency (EPA)’s recommended drinking water limit of microcystin for children under age 6 is 0.3 ppb (parts per billion).
-For everyone else, the drinking water limit is 1.6 ppb of microcystin.
-These U.S. EPA official health advisory levels for North America were determined in cooperation with Health Canada.
+The US Environmental Protection Agency (EPA)’s recommends a drinking water limit of microcystin of 0.3 ppb (parts per billion) for children under aged 6 and 1.6 ppb for everyone else.
+These US EPA official health advisory levels for North America were determined in cooperation with Health Canada.
 In Europe, the water directive for microcystin in drinking water is 1,0 µg/L (ppb).

 Don’t boil your water.
 Boiling water that contains microcystin will actually concentrate the toxin.
 Follow the advice of your water authority regarding drinking, cooking, bathing, dish washing, providing it to pets or filtering the water during the advisory.